 Grab a sheet of paper and write down all your company’s current and future contact information:

 - Street address

-- Mailing address, if a PO Box or somehow different from street address
+- Mailing address if a PO Box is different from your street address

 - Phone number(s)